marioy47/blog-site/posts/create-a-wordpress-multisite-settings-page/index.md

   }

   /**
-   * This creates the settings page html.
+   * This creates the settings page itself.
    */
   public function create_page() {
     ?>